practicalli/clojure/using-data-structures/mapping-data-structures.md

 ;; => (1 2 3)
 ```

 Lets look at another example.
-Here we have a pre-defined Fibonnacci sequence up to the first 12 values.
+Here we have a pre-defined Fibonacci sequence up to the first 12 values.

 ```clojure
 (def fibonacci-sequence [1 2 3 5 8 13 21 34 55 89 144 278])